Fast swings mean having a fast clubhead, and that translates to longer shots.

 - Relax your whole body, but focus on the arms more.
 Tight muscles impede the speed of the swings, and relaxed muscles move faster.
 Relaxing the wrists also means faster cocking and uncocking, and a relaxed torso means less effort during full turns.

 - Check the rhythm of your swings.
 For the best rhythm, you need all your muscles relaxed.
 The swings need to work more like a pendulum swing, and a relaxed body allows you to achieve that.

 - Practice fast swings, and stay relaxed and maintain stability in your position.

 - When addressing the ball, widen your stance.

 - Exercise – work on your hip motion/ hip strength, arms, and shoulder strength, as well as the strength of your hamstrings and the gluteus maximus.
 Think of exercises like sled pulls and pushes, kettlebell swings, medicine ball drills, etc.

-To make the fastest swings of the golf club, you need to try the drills above.
+To make the fastest swings of the golf club (How to Choose Golf Clubs for Beginners) you need to try the drills above.
 You also need to remember that the downswing starts right off the bottom upwards to lessen the steepness and to develop a more desirable inside-out swing, and you need to pause at the top to maximize power, even as you maintain a high level of precision.

 To learn more about how to increase your swing speed, check out this digital tutorial.